genome-spy/genome-spy/docs/grammar/concat.md

 # View Concatenation

-The `concat` operator allows for building visualizations with multiple tracks.
+The `vconcat` and `hconcat` composition operators place views side-by-side either vertically or horizontally.
+The `vconcat` is practical for building genomic visualizations with multiple tracks.

 ## Example